gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/ethanoladsorption.rst

     If you have a good computer, feel free to run longer production run than 50 ps.

-    The distribution is not centered around x = 2 nm because of the interaction between the CO2 and the rest of the fluid.
+    Note that the distribution is not centered around x = 2 nm.
+    This is due to the interaction between the pulled ethanol molecule and the rest of the fluid, that are shifting away the average position of the ethanol molecule from the center of harmonic potential.

 Free energy profile calculation
 ===============================